Paulos-se/Backend-Developer-Test/README.md

 To count how many spots contain the same domain please query `2-count-same-domain.sql`.
 The output is in count-same-domain.txt.

 To query spots which have a domain with a count greater than 1 execute `3-more-than-1.sql`.
-Just like the previous queries result, the output is in more-than-1-domain.txt.
+Just like the previous queries, the output is in more-than-1-domain.txt.

+## Step 3 - Creating Endpoint and Fetching data

 The `index.go` is your entry point.
-Download all go-gettable dependencies and then you should to set up the connection to your database with the user name usually "postgress", password and database name.
+Download all go-gettable dependencies and then you should set up the connection to your database with the user name usually "postgress", password and database name.

-The Endpoint should receives 4 query parameters and finds all spots in the table (spots.sql) using the received parameters.
+The Endpoint should receive 4 query parameters and find all the spots within a given radius from the table "MY_TABLE" using the requested parameters.

 - `Latitude`
 - `Longitude`
 - `Radius (in meters)`
 - `Type (circle or square)`

-Results are ordered by distance and If distance between two spots is smaller than 50m, then order by rating.
-Endpoint returns an array of objects containing all fields in the data set.
+Results are ordered by distance and if distance between two spots is smaller than 50m, then they are ordered by rating.
+Then endpoint returns an array of objects including all fields in the data set.

-Example if you start the server on local port 3050 with `go run index.go` in the terminal and make request with these query params `/spots/?latitude=51.51207609999999&longitude=-0.143967&radius=100&type=circle` it returns all the spots within 100metres radius of the latitude and longitude point (type is circle):
+Example if you start the server on local port 3050 with `go run index.go` in the terminal and make a request with these query params `/spots/?latitude=51.51207609999999&longitude=-0.143967&radius=100&type=circle` it returns all the spots within 100metres radius of the latitude and longitude point requested (type is circle here):

 ```http
 {